jonathanlb/cat-wrangler/README.md

 # point your browser to http://localhost:3000/index.html
 ```

+### Installation Options
+There are client/front-end configuration options in [config/clientConfig.js](config/clientConfig.js) and server configuration options in [config/serverConfig.js](serverConfig.js).
+Also, you can customize the content under the "About" tab by creating a `config/about.html` file.

+Install your options by running `npm run config` to copy these files into `src/client|server` and `public` for installation/execution.
+Do not commit the changes written!
+You can restore the defaults with `npm run unconfig`.

 You can run the client-facing webserver and the nodejs back-end on separate
 hosts.
 Just edit the exported object in [config/clientConfig.js](config/clientConfig.js) to